Cookie Consent by Free Privacy Policy Generator JCache Provider for NCache

 JCache Provider for NCache

 NCache is a very powerful and versatile distributed caching solution that comes with a vast set of features and tools.
-NCache provides an implementation of JCache (JSR 107) specification.
-Using this, you can reap the benefits of the vast number of features and tools provided by NCache.
+NCache provides a high-performance implementation of the JSR 107 specification, ensuring full compatibility for Java applications requiring distributed caching with sub-millisecond latency.
+By leveraging this implementation, you can integrate NCache's enterprise-grade features into your JCache-compliant environment without architectural friction.

 The creation of a JCache instance is required in order for you to perform any operations on the cache.
 In Java, the getCache () method is considered to be one of the most convenient methods of getting JCache instance.
 The following code example demonstrates how you can initialize a cache using this method.